fhirschmann/algolab/doc/final.rst

 --------------------

 AC has a limited application scenario: combine railroad sections that branch off from a single track.
-It shines when multiple, nearly parallel tracks branch off from a single track.
 This can be observed at larger stations.

 .. figure:: img/ac-good.png